Terang: Lake Keilambete

 Lake Keilambete is a maar lake 4 km north of the town.
 The lake is a circular body 1.8 km in diameter and an average depth of 11 m.
 The salinity is twice that of seawater.

 Sport

 The town has an Australian Rules football team, Terang-Mortlake, playing in the Hampden Football League.

 Terang has a horse racing club, the Terang & District Racing Club, which schedules around eight race meetings a year including the Terang Cup meeting in October.

 Terang Harness Racing Club conducts regular meetings at its racetrack in the town.

-Golfers play at the course of the Terang Golf Club on High Street.
-A course made famous by local professional Brook Salmon.
+Golfers play on the 18-hole golf course at the Terang Golf Club on High Street at the western entrance to the town.

 Education

 Terang College is a school, established in 1848 as Terang Primary School.
 It educates more than 400 students from Prep to Year 12.
-It has two campuses, one located on the western (Warrnambool) side of the town while the other is located near Cobden Road, on Strong Street.
+It has two campuses: one on the western (Warrnambool) side of the town; the other on Strong Street near Cobden Road.
 The western campus houses years Prep to Grade 4 while the Cobden Road Campus has Years 5 - 12.